isaacnmm/pestpolicy-hugo2XX/content/posts/tiny-red-ants-in-florida/index.md

 The food the fire ants will love includes Lipids (oils, lard, grease), Proteins (meat and insects), Carbohydrates (syrups, sugars, and fruits).
 - The treatment options for fire ants include spot and barrier treatments, and mound treatments or baiting applications.
 ## Conclusion
-The tiny red ants in Florida are pharaoh ants (comparable to Thief ants),�Yellow Ants, Fire Ants,
+The tiny red ants in Florida are pharaoh ants (comparable to Thief ants),Yellow Ants, Fire Ants,
 Big Headed Ants,
 Carpenter Ants.